colin-gourlay/sundown-sessions/src/content/releases/w/white-lies/there-goes-our-love-again-remixes/index.md

 ---
 ## About

-There Goes Our Love Again (Remixes) is a release by White Lies released in 2013-06-20.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include There Goes Our Love Again.
+*There Goes Our Love Again (Remixes)* earns its place in the Sundown Sessions catalogue through “There Goes Our Love Again”, a selection that offers a direct route into White Lies's work.

+Heard in the context of the full release, “There Goes Our Love Again” is an invitation to explore beyond the track featured on the show.